11800430007

 Password protection is like locking something in a safe, like a highly sensitive document.
 Encryption is like rearranging all the letters in a document so that they can only be placed back in the correct order if you have a special decoder key.

 With password protection, knowing the password is literally the key.
-That’s why password protection is sometimes referred to as a form of knowledge-based authentication.
+That’s why it’s sometimes referred to as knowledge-based authentication.
 Once you know how to password protect a folder, anyone who wants to access it must know the password as well.
+Your passwords can be leaked when a company suffers a security breach.

 If you need a physical key, like an actual key or a special USB drive, to access a secret document, this would be a form of possession-based authentication.
 If the key were your fingerprint or face, you would be using inherence-based authentication, because you’re using something that is inherent to you and you alone.
 These factors are important in two-factor authentication.